 Stephen’s objection to answering questions about what caused the big bang, the appeal to the laws of nature, and so on, I think misses the point.
 It’s quite conceivable that science will ‘know‘ (i.e. have good theories about) what was required for a universe to appear.
 It’s too early to say this is beyond science, simply because science isn’t close to either knowing the answer or yet even understanding the problem.
 This exemplifies the pessimism of philosophy as opposed to the optimism of science.
 Science isn’t prepared to put a limit on what we can come to know, because we can’t know what we cannot know.
 Stephen seems to be claiming that there are things we cannot know simply because we don’t currently understand the problem area, because we don’t yet know enough to formulate the right questions.

 What makes him think science will run out of steam?
 What is the philosophical reasoning behind this?
 Is it just a hunch?
-Granted, there my be some vast amount of information we would like to have about what is ‘outside’ our universe that drives our universe into existence, and granted, there may not be enough time for humans or post-humans to develop science to the point where this information could be exposed and understood.
+Granted, there my be some vast amount of information we would like to have about what is ‘outside‘ our universe that drives our universe into existence, and granted, there may not be enough time for humans or post-humans to develop science to the point where this information could be exposed and understood.
 But it’s still too early to say.
 I find it difficult to conceive the capacity of post-humans to acquire knowledge about the universe, its origins, its exterior.
-It’s roughly 2.5 millenia since the early Greek philosophers; what will we know 2.5 millenia from now?
-And 25 millenia?
+It’s roughly 2.5 millennia since the early ideas of the Greek philosophers were recorded.
+What will we know 2.5 millennia from now?
+And 25 millennia?

 Past v Future Not Optimism v Pessimism

-It seems to me that it’s not only pessimism/optimism, but looking to the past/future that distinguishes philosophy and science.
+It seems to me that it’s not only optimism v pessimism that distinguishes science from philosophy, but looking to the future rather than the past.
 I think science does better than philosophy in some respects because it seems prepared to posit ideas that philosophers are reluctant to entertain.
-Stephen grimaced at Peter’s suggestion that a better way of considering how (or why) something came from nothing, might be that we should consider how ‘nothing’ came to be rearranged so that ‘something’ became apparent.
-There’s a danger that philosophy is restricted by misconceptions, ‘a priori’ assumptions that need to be challenged.
+Stephen grimaced at Peter’s suggestion that a better way of considering how (or why) something came from nothing, might be that we should consider how ‘nothing‘ came to be rearranged so that ‘something‘ became apparent.
+There’s a danger that philosophy is restricted by misconceptions, ‘a priori‘ assumptions that need to be challenged.
 Seems like scientists are better at philosophy than philosophers in this respect.

-“There’s a lot of good stuff and some bad stuff?” – I find this a very weak philosophical position.
+I find this a very weak philosophical position.
 There is no reason to think that anything at all is either good or bad in any sense other than the psychological perceptual one; the sense that humans make of this stuff.
 A medium size fish is good stuff for a bigger predator, but bad stuff for smaller prey.
 There is nothing inherently bad about volcanoes or earthquakes – it’s just some particular animals don’t like them when they go off nearby; and, in fact, these forces of nature were probably crucial to the formation of life on this planet, and so in that sense they are good for us.
-Being able to dismantle the religious claims for a good God hasn’t been helped by philosophy, but by science that has explained the processes that go on in the accumulation of life on this planet.
-Left to philosophy alone we’d still be debating the willfulness of the god of volcanoes.
+Being able to dismantle the religious claims for a good God hasn’t been helped by philosophy, but by the science that has explained the processes that go on in the accumulation of life on this planet.
+Left to philosophy alone we’d still be debating the wilfulness of the god of volcanoes.